bastorer/bastorer.github.io/_pages/research.md

 ## Open-source Tool Development

-I'm the lead developer of [FlowSieve](https://github.com/husseinaluie/FlowSieve), a C++ library that provides tools for analyzing global ocean data.
+I'm the lead developer of [FlowSieve](https://github.com/husseinaluie/FlowSieve), a C++ library that provides tools for analyzing global oceanic and atmospheric data in mathematically rigorous and physically meaningful ways.